nyando/hiddenmarkov-haskell/README.md

 - `viterbi [FILE] [STRING]` - calculate the most likely hidden state sequence generating realization `STRING` given an HMM defined in `FILE`
 - `baumWelch [FILE] [STRING] [LIMIT]` - perform Baum-Welch estimation on the HMM defined in `FILE` to maximize expectation of `STRING` until the sum of all parameters is smaller than `LIMIT` (convergence limit)

-## Testing

-`hiddenmarkov-haskell` includes a few unit tests.
-These were written using the `HSpec` library.
-To run them, call `stack test`.

 ## Defining an HMM